 - 1. Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Lower the height-of-cut lever to the lowest position. - 4.
-Release the mower-deck curtain. - 5.
 Remove the hairpin cotter and washer from the front support rod 1, and remove the rod from the deck bracket 2.